Expensify/App/contributingGuides/FORMS.md

 - value: The value to show for the input.
 - onValueChange: A callback that is called when the input's value changes.

-Form.js will automatically provide the following props to any input with the inputID prop.
+InputWrapper component will automatically provide the following props to any input with the inputID prop.

 - ref: A React ref that must be attached to the input.
 - value: The input value.